 Toji Temple with 3D mandala and the highest pagoda in Japan.

-Located almost at the center of Kyoto, the Kyoto Imperial Palace (Kyoto Gosho京都御所) used to be the residence for the Japanese Imperial family until 1869, before the capital was moved to Tokyo.
-The site includes one of the most important hall called Shishinden, where the Meiji, Taisho, and Showa Emperors held their enthronement ceremony respectively.
-The current building was rebuilt as of the Heian period style (9th century) and the Emperor’s and Empress’ Throne are place inside.
-Inside of the Imperial Residential Palace, the actual living quarters of the Emperor, there were 15 rooms.
+Located almost at the center of Kyoto, the Kyoto Imperial Palace (Kyoto Gosho京都御所) used to be the residence of the Japanese Imperial family until 1869, before the capital was moved to Tokyo.
+The site includes one of the most important halls called Shishinden, where the Meiji, Taisho, and Showa Emperors held their enthronement ceremony respectively.
+The current building was rebuilt in the Heian period style (9th century) and the Emperor’s and Empress’ Throne are placed inside.
+Inside the Imperial Residential Palace, the actual living quarters of the Emperor, there were 15 rooms.
 One of them was the sleeping chamber and the room where the Sacred Sword and the Seal (two of the Imperial Regalia of Japan) were kept.
 We can appreciate the seasonal beauties of the Japanese garden long been enjoyed by the Imperial family.

 -What is the Imperial Regalia?

 -The origin and the history of the Emperor?

 -Why Kyoto was chosen as the next capital city after the Nara period?

 -See where the famous Meiji Emperor spent his childhood.